openSUSE/news-o-o/_posts/2011-09-17-opensuse-weekly-news-193-is-out-with-conference-libre-office-3-4-and-next-nepomuk.markdown

 Enjoy reading :-)

-## openSUSE Conference 2011â–¼
+## openSUSE Conference 2011▼

-â€œ
+“

 [Jos
         Poortvlieet: openSUSE Conference Fun!](http://news.opensuse.org/2011/09/15/opensuse-conference-fun/)

-At the openSUSE conference in NÃ½rnberg almost 400 visitors have shown up for the four
+At the openSUSE conference in Nýrnberg almost 400 visitors have shown up for the four
       tracks of sessions about technical and community matters and the many other events and parties.
-While a longer article is coming, weâ€™d like to give a taste of the conference here!
+While a longer article is coming, we’d like to give a taste of the conference here!
       (...)

-â€
+”

-â€œ
+“

 [Greek openSUSE Ambassadors: openSUSE Conference: First Day](http://opensuseambassadors.blogspot.com/2011/09/opensuse-conference-first-day.html)

-In Friday morning, at 4:50 Kostas â€œWarlordfffâ€ Koudaras , George â€œEtern4Lâ€ Bratsos,
+In Friday morning, at 4:50 Kostas “Warlordfff” Koudaras , George “Etern4L” Bratsos,
-      Eustathios â€œefagraâ€ Agrapidis and Stella â€œdifferentrealityâ€ Rouzi met in Thessalonikiâ€™s airport.
+      Eustathios “efagra” Agrapidis and Stella “differentreality” Rouzi met in Thessaloniki’s airport.
 We were about to travel to Nuremberg, Germany to go at the openSUSE Conference at Zentrifuge.